5+1 BARCELONA ART MUSEUMS YOU SHOULDN’T MISS

 The other two floors are used for temporary exhibits, what means your visit experience will strongly rely on what’s on at the moment.
 But again, they aren’t often big hits and they tend to focus in the kind of contemporary art that praises ugliness and suffering for the sake of “social conscientiousness”, rather than inspiring art seeking beauty.

 This is why I often leave this museum feeling worst than when I entered it… 🙁 For contemporary art museums in Barcelona, we recommend instead the Fundació Tàpies and the Fran Daurel Museum in the Spanish Village.

 Can Framis was also a factory in the 1800s.
 After years of inactivity, the Fundació Vilacasas decided to refurbish the old building and turn it into a new Contemporary Art Museum.
 There’s a space for temporary exhibits, but unlike the European Museum of Modern Art in the Born district, there’s a permanent collection of 300 Catalan artists’ works from the 60’s to nowadays.

-So what about you?
-Head to the comments below and tells us: are there any other Barcelona art museums you’d like to recommend?
+Any other Barcelona art museums you’d like to recommend?